What to Expect During Your Visit

 Some patients with symptoms of a macular dystrophy will be scheduled for a similar test called an electro-oculogram (EOG).
 The EOG takes 1 hour.

 Genetic testing is becoming increasingly vital to the diagnosis and management of retinal dystrophies.
 Patients who are interested in genetic testing to confirm their diagnosis can have their blood drawn on site by a trained phlebotomist.
 Children undergoing sedated exams or tests can have blood drawn by the anesthesiologist or anesthesia nurse while under sedation.
 Individuals choosing to participate in one of our genetic research studies can also have their blood drawn by one of our phlebotomists at the conclusion of the appointment.
+Some genetic tests can be done using a saliva kit.

 Participation in genetic research studies is always voluntary.